-This course is designed to provide senior psychology students an opportunity to learn about and actively engage in the research process.
-Through hands-on class activities and out-of-class assignments, we will navigate our way through successive stages of the research process (e.g., narrowing in on a research topic and question of interest; forming a testable hypothesis; considering ethics; choosing a research design; collecting and interpreting data, etc.).
-Students should note that Advanced Methodology is NOT a lecture-based course, but rather a student-driven, active learning experience.
+This course is designed to provide senior psychology students with an opportunity to learn about and actively engage in the research process.
+Through hands-on class activities and out-of-class assignments, we will navigate our way through successive stages of the research process (e.g., narrowing in on a research topic and question of interest; forming a testable hypothesis; considering ethics; choosing a research design; collecting and interpreting data; etc.).
+This semester's offering of the course will focus on the theme of behavioural addictions and compulsions.
+Students should note that Methods in Behavioural Research is not a lecture-based course, but rather a student-driven, active-learning experience.
 This course is not suitable for students who cannot commit to attending each and every class, to spending a significant amount of time each week outside of class working on assignments and the major project, and to fully participating in a collaborative research effort.